hexxone/TeleJelly/README.md

 E.g.: `[Telegram-Login](https://jelly.fin/sso/telegram)` or screenshots below.

+## Bot Commands

+- `/start` - Shows a welcome message.
+- `/help` - Shows a list of available commands.
+- `/link` - Links your Telegram group to your Jellyfin group.
+- `/register` - Registers a new user in your Jellyfin group.
+- `/search <text>` - Searches for a media item in your Jellyfin server.
+- `/stats` - Shows some statistics about your Jellyfin server and the plugin.
+- `/unlink` - Unlinks your Telegram group from your Jellyfin group.
+- `/userlist` - Lists all users in your Jellyfin group.

 ## Known issues

 - This Login-method is intended for Desktop/Browser usage.
 It has not been tested to be working with official Jellyfin